An operator algebraic approach to symmetry defects and fractionalization: Introduction

+We specialize the treatment of Section \ref{sec:general SPTs} to $\bbZ_2$-SPTs in Sections \ref{sec:TrivialParamagnet} and \ref{sec:Levin Gu}.
+In Section \ref{sec:TrivialParamagnet}, we analyze the trivial $\bbZ_2$-paramagnet and show that the category of $G$-defect sectors is $G$-crossed braided tensor equivalent to $\Vect(\bbZ_2)$.
+Similarly, in Section \ref{sec:Levin Gu} we verify for the Levin-Gu SPT \cite{PhysRevB.86.115109} that the resulting category of $G$-defect sectors is $G$-crossed braided tensor equivalent to $\Vect(\bbZ_2,\nu)$ for a non-trivial cocycle $\nu$.
+In particular, we explicitly compute the cocycle $\nu$ in the bulk using automorphisms that create a symmetry defect.

 In Section \ref{sec:SET Toric Code}, we explore an SET commuting projector model that is obtained from the usual Toric Code using a FDQC.
-This model has non-trivial symmetry fractionalization data and is thus an excellent test chamber for our defect selection criterion.
-We find a completeness result for the defect sectors of this model and explicitly compute the $F,R$-symbols and the symmetry fractionalization data in the bulk.
+We find a completeness result for the $G$-defect sectors of this model and explicitly compute the $F$ and $R$-symbols and the symmetry fractionalization data in the bulk.

-We briefly comment the setting and assumptions for this paper in order to summarize the main results.
-If the reader is not already familiar with the operator algebra formalism, a brief introduction is provided in section \ref{sec:background}.
+We briefly comment on the setting and assumptions for this paper in order to summarize the main results.
+If the reader is not already familiar with the operator algebra formalism, a brief introduction is provided in Appendix \ref{sec:background}.